stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

      }
  }
 {% endhighlight %}
-All it’s doing is getting the parsed body from the request, (which we **know **is valid, thanks `ValidateBody`), and then getting the token from the request (where Slack puts it), and checks it against valid slack tokens.
+All it’s doing is getting the parsed body from the request, (which we **know** is valid, because of `ValidateBody`), and then getting the token from the request (where Slack puts it), and checks it against valid slack tokens.
 If there’s a match, we continue onto the next middleware piece, and if not, we throw.

 This class has a dependency, which is `$this->validTokens`, which is an array of key values that look something like this: